edson-junior/btc-converter/README.md

 # btc-converter

-A CLI tool that converts bitcoins to any currency provided
+💰A CLI tool that converts bitcoins to any currency provided

 ![Example CLI running](example.gif)